-This section is about the errors that might occur when you run the Data Migration Tool, and how to deal with them.
+This article provides solutions for errors that might occur when you run the Data Migration Tool.

 Source documents/fields not mapped